-The year 2020 is a significant milestone for Southern New Hampshire University, which began the 2000s still as New Hampshire College, before its evolution to a university in 2001.
-Throughout the past 20 years, SNHU has expanded its academic programs and global reach in ways that would have seemed unimaginable back in 2000.
-The mission of providing affordable access to higher education remains at the forefront –and the privilege of seeing graduates transform their lives and the lives of those around them as a result of their education continues to inspire the work at SNHU.
+The year 2022 is a significant milestone for Southern New Hampshire University (SNHU), which began the 2000s still as New Hampshire College, before its evolution to a university in 2001.
+Throughout the past 22 years, SNHU has expanded its academic programs and global reach in ways that would have seemed unimaginable back in 2000.
+The mission of providing affordable access to higher education remains at the forefront – and the privilege of seeing graduates transform their lives and the lives of those around them as a result of their education continues to inspire the work at SNHU.

 Meghan Dalesandro ’00

 Meghan Dalesandro had toured many schools by the time she visited Southern New Hampshire University – then New Hampshire College, all of which she said were lovely and checked the right boxes.
 But when she visited SNHU, something just clicked.
 She said it was the people who made the difference, hands down.